Because appointments can be brief, it's a good idea to come prepared.

-- Write down any symptoms you're experiencing, including the frequency of your gas and the intensity of your abdominal pain.
+- Your symptoms, including the frequency of your gas and the intensity of your abdominal pain.

-- Write down your key medical information, including any other health problems and the names of any medications, vitamins or supplements that you're taking.
+- Your key medical information, including any other health problems and the names of any medications, vitamins or supplements that you're taking.

 For gas and gas pains, some basic questions to ask your doctor include:

 - What's the most likely cause of my symptoms?

 - Do I need any tests?

 - Are there any treatments or home remedies that might help me feel better?